JohanVanslembrouck/corolib/README.md

 #### gcc

-gcc is not installed:
+If gcc is not installed:

     prompt$ gcc
-Command 'gcc' not found, but can be installed with: sudo apt install gcc prompt$
+    Command 'gcc' not found, but can be installed with: sudo apt install gcc
+    prompt$

+Solution:

     sudo apt install gcc

 #### CMake

-cmake is not installed:
+If cmake is not installed:

     prompt$ cmake
-Command 'cmake' not found, but can be installed with: sudo snap install cmake  # version 3.31.4, or sudo apt  install cmake  # version 3.27.8-1build1
-See 'snap info cmake' for additional versions. prompt$
+    Command 'cmake' not found, but can be installed with: sudo snap install cmake  # version 3.31.4, or sudo apt  install cmake  # version 3.27.8-1build1 See 'snap info cmake' for additional versions. prompt$

+Solution:

     sudo apt install cmake